ucla-brain/image-preprocessing-pipeline/README.md

    `pip install dcimg cpufeature`

-* For running LsDeconvolveMultiGPU deconvolution software you need to install latest version of MATLAB, image processing and parallel computing toolboxes.
-Then change the folder to LsDeconvolveMultiGPU folder and run the following command from MATLAB.

-  `mex -O -v semaphore.c`

    **Note:** The last time I checked, Microsoft MPI installed fom conda-forge was functional.
 However, if mpi4py was not functional on Windows, try installing the latest [Microsoft MPI from GitHub](https://github.com/microsoft/Microsoft-MPI).